Barbara Ann Hackmann Taylor

 Her late husband, George Earl Taylor, was a carnival worker and the prime suspect in the murder case.
 He did not file a missing person report but told her family that she had left him for another man.
 He died of cancer in October 1987.
 Because he was a prime suspect, Hackmann's family excluded his name when they commissioned a new tombstone for her gravesite.
-Giving her full name and dates, it was added beneath one identifying her as "Tent Girl" at her grave at the Georgetown Cemetery.
+This gave her full name and dates and was added beneath one formerly identifying her as "Tent Girl" at her grave at the Georgetown Cemetery.
 She had been buried in 1971 by local authorities when her case was stalled.

 History

 Wilbur Riddle, who had been scavenging for glass insulators alongside U.S. Route 25 near Georgetown, Kentucky, on May 17, 1968, discovered a decomposing body wrapped in a heavy green canvas tarpaulin.
 It was material such as might be used to wrap up a tent.
 A police investigation failed to identify the deceased woman, or to name any suspects in her apparent murder, despite efforts to publicize her description and check reports of missing women.

 With no new leads in the case, her remains were buried in 1971 in the Georgetown Cemetery.
 A local company donated the headstone, which was inscribed with the following: